Kingdom of Sussex: Religion

 After the departure of the Roman army, the Saxons arrived in Sussex in the 5th century and brought with them their polytheistic religion.
 The Saxon pagan culture probably caused a reversal of the spread of Christianity.
 Wilfrid's biographer records that in the year 666 Wilfrid's ship ran aground on the Sussex coast near Selsey where it was attacked and a pagan priest sought to cast magic spells from a high mound.
 Bede also refers to a mass suicide committed by groups of 40 or 50 men who jumped from cliffs during a time of famine.
 It is probable that these suicides represented sacrifices to appease the god Woden.

 Æðelwealh became Sussex's first Christian king when he married Eafe, the daughter of Wulfhere, the Christian king of Mercia.
-In 681 AD Saint Wilfrid, the exiled Bishop of York, landed at Selsey and is credited with evangelising the local population and founding the church in Sussex.
+In 681, Saint Wilfrid, the exiled Bishop of York, landed at Selsey and is credited with evangelising the local population and founding the church in Sussex.
 King Æðelwealh granted land to Wilfrid which became the site of Selsey Abbey.
 According to Bede, it was the last area of the country to be converted.
-Whilst Wilfrid is credited with the conversion of the Kingdom of Sussex to Christianity, it is unlikely that it was wholly heathen when he arrived. Æðelwealh, Sussex's king, had been baptised.
+While Wilfrid is credited with the conversion of the Kingdom of Sussex to Christianity, it is unlikely that it was wholly heathen when he arrived. Æðelwealh, Sussex's king, had been baptised.
 Damianus, a South Saxon, was made Bishop of Rochester in the Kingdom of Kent in the 650s and may indicate earlier missionary work in the first half of the 7th century.
 At the time of Wilfrid's mission there was a monastery at Bosham containing a few monks led by an Irish monk named Dicul, which was probably part of the Hiberno-Scottish mission of the time.
 Wilfrid was a champion of Roman customs and it was these customs that were adopted by the church in Sussex rather than the Celtic customs that had taken root in Scotland and Ireland.